 We believe that education can open a path to a brighter future for children, therefore Helping Hands started the charity school San Gabriel at 2008, we have all the permission from the government for offering official and quality education on our area.

 In San Gabriel, we want to provide a healthy school climate, where underprivileged children can have qualitative education but also where they learn about values, group work as well as individual development.

-we work with children aged 3 to 8 years old, ages for kindergarten and first and second grade of primary school education.
-Normally we have 20 children per class.
+We work with children aged 3 to 9 years old, ages for kindergarten and first, second and third grade of primary school education.
+Normally we have around 20 children per class.

-The directors and teachers visit all the students at home, talk frequently with parents and children, so we can say that we know perfectly the needs, negative things and the positive things they have. each student have a file where we put all the information about health, family and education.
+The directors and teachers visit all the students at home, talk frequently with their parents and relatives, so we can say that we know perfectly the needs, negative things and the positive things they have.
+Each student have a file where we put all the information about their health, family and education progress.

 In Peru exist only 2 sorts of schools: public (founded and run by the government) and private (founded and run by people who run it as a business and who want/need to earn money by giving education to children from families who can afford it economically).
 So, legally there doesn’t exist anything like “charity education”, where children can attend school paying little money or for free.
 The consequence was that San Gabriel was founded as a private school, and had to go through all the long and expensive procedures to get this recognition and will not receive any support from the government, since only the public schools get some support.
 On the other hand, the positive effect of being a private school is that San Gabriel can work independent from requests or policies of the government and that the school can develop its own personal methods.
 Although the economy of Peru is slowly growing in the last decade, the level of education stays very low, among the lowest of Latin-America.